jrenoux/shorthand-companion/README.md

-# teeline-dictionary
+# Shorthand Companion
-This is a tee-line dictionary in Rust using egui
+This is an app to help you learn shorthand, written in Rust using egui